-John highlighted the Children's and Adolescent Mental Health Services Programme bespoke to CYPS, which will be an accredited course.
-He also stated that the Children's Commissioner's Officer along with the National Children Review will be commissioning organiset: unqualified staff.
+John highlighted the Children's and Adolescent Mental Health Services Programme whereby the Trust is currently developing an in-house training programme bespoke to CYPS, which will be an accredited course.
+He also stated that the Children's Commissioner's Officer along with the National Children and Young People's inpatient Review will be commissioning organisations to deliver competency based training for unqualified staff.